tip-org/tools-paper/paper.md

 conjecture, and then add facts to the rule set for the functions called in the conjecture.
 These seed the procedure, which will either return with a set of ground instances that cover the problem, or give up.

-The transformation successfully monomorphises all but one of our benchmarks;
+The transformation is succeeds on all but one of our benchmarks;
 the failing one has a polymorphically recursive data type.

 ## Eliminating pattern matching